Gurucharan-V/Weather-app-from-gc/README.md

 I build APK by using EXPO Software Development Kit for Android and dmg file for an iOS build I have used Xcode and Cocoapods.

 _______________________________
-Currently learning React native
+Currently learning @Reactnative.
 Reach me vgcharan9666@gmail.com
 _______________________________
 # I shared userinterface preview of application of both android and ios